duyhelloworld/java-learning/DesignPatterns/Singleton.md

         Duck _duck1 = Duck.getInstance();
         Duck _duck2 = Duck.getInstance();
         System.out.println(_duck1.equals(_duck2));  // true
-        // Despite of the number of object created, just
+        // Despite of the number of object created, just 1
-        // instance is created and they are equal together }
+        // instance is created.
+At first, they are the same, so we can save more space and easy to interact with.
+    }
 }
 ```